 After getting numerous recommendations for Four Way we really wanted to eat here.
 Unfortunately the day we went they were already closed.
 For a restaurant they do have weird hours, closing by 6pm but I guess when you’re a town favorite you can do what you want.
 The next time I’m in Memphis I will be sure to make it here during their open hours.

 I’d be remiss if I didn’t mention Central BBQ which was also recommended quite a bit.
 However, I personally did not like my meal and my friend didn’t like hers either.
 Maybe it was what we got or they were having an off day.

 Where to Stay on Your Weekend in Memphis

 During my weekend in Memphis I stayed in two different hotels, the Guesthouse at Graceland for one night and the Downtown Sheraton for two.
 I personally preferred the Guesthouse at Graceland and would not return to the Sheraton.

 The Guesthouse at Graceland

 The Guesthouse at Graceland is located just 8 minutes from Memphis International Airport and cost me $8 on Lyft.
 I arrived at 9AM in the morning and was allowed to check into my room early with no additional fee.
 The room was large, nicely decorated and the small issue I encountered with my room was fixed immediately upon request.
 You can read TripAdvisor reviews here.
-I booked my room via the Dosh App and ended up getting $52 cash back (ended up with $645 cash back at the end of the year) which I used towards my solo trip to Puerto Rico!
+I booked my room via the Dosh App getting $52 cash back ($745 cash back at the end of the year sign up here) which I used towards my solo trip to Puerto Rico!